rhomu/vicsek/README.md

 - Add and delete birds
 - Change the temperature
 - Drain your battery
-- Enjoy your non-equilibrium phase-transition at home
+- Enjoy your non-equilibrium phase transition at home

 Usage
 -----